EddEnt/EddEnt/README.md

 Here are some ideas to get you started:

- 🌱 I’m currently learning .NET & C#, Blazor, React, and JavaScript!
+ 🌱 I’m currently learning C# & .NET, Blazor, React, and JavaScript!

 ## Socials
 <div>